Introduction: Yes, You Can Have a Tablet with Linux in 2026

 2. Consider your hardware and budget

-3. Think about your touch and pen expectations
+3. Think about touch and pen expectations

 4. Plan for support and maintenance